Cherry Cake With Whipped Cream Frosting

-The perfect Galentine’s Day cake awaits — this Organic Cherry Cake is made with maraschino cherries and finished with a pastel pink whipped cream frosting and cherries on top!
+The perfect Galentine’s Day cake awaits — this Cherry Cake With Whipped Cream Frosting is made with maraschino cherries and finished with a pastel pink silky smooth whipped cream frosting!
 This cute and girly cake is perfect for any girls night!

-If you’re looking for more organic cake recipes, be sure to check out some of my other favorites like Strawberry Vanilla Layer Cake, Raspberry Lemon Snack Cake, or Strawberry Almond Cake.
+If you’re looking for more cake recipes, be sure to check out some of my other favorites like Strawberry Vanilla Layer Cake, Raspberry Lemon Snack Cake, Pumpkin Spice Chocolate Zucchini Cake Without Eggs, Eggless Chocolate Heart Cake, or Strawberry Almond Cake.

 Why You’ll Love This Recipe

-Easy AF: This one layer pastel pink cake is so easy.
+- Easy AF: This one layer pastel pink cake is so easy.
 While it may look beautiful, it’s really so simple to make.
-With just one layer of cake and frosting, this is a great organic cake for beginners!
+With just one layer of cake and frosting, this is a great cake recipe for beginners!

 Ingredients